 Figure 7-4 and Figure 7-5 show one-year and long-term groundwater elevation change maps, respectively.
 In addition to the main map frame, two separate zoomed-in frames are included on each figure to show calculated water level changes for the numerous wells in the mid-valley area and TEL-GRF vicinity.
-The change in groundwater elevation is based on the difference between the average groundwater elevations for wells monitored in the Indio Subbasin during WY 2020-2021 and WY 2021-2022 (one-year) and WY 2008-2009 and WY 2021-2022 (long-term).
+The change in groundwater elevation is based on the difference between the average groundwater elevations for wells monitored in the Indio Subbasin during WY 2021-2022 and WY 2022-2023 (one-year) and WY 2008-2009 and WY 2022-2023 (long-term).
 Current groundwater elevations were compared to WY 2008-2009 because that water year represented recent historical lows for much of the basin.
 Figure 7-3 shows the volume of recovery since those historical lows.
 Careful consideration was taken to ensure that average water level measurements for each well for the respective water years were comparable.

-7.2.1 One-Year Change (WY 2020-2021 to WY 2021-2022)
+7.2.1 One-Year Change (WY 2021-2022 to WY 2022-2023)

-Figure 7-4 shows the one-year change in average groundwater elevations from WY 2020-2021 to WY 2021-2022 for the Indio Subbasin.
-Groundwater levels in most of the Indio Subbasin were generally stable from WY 2020-2021 to WY 2021-2022.
-However, in the northwestern area of the Subbasin in the immediate vicinity of the WWR-GRF, groundwater levels declined compared with WY 2020-2021, due to reduced replenishment in WY 2021-2022.
-This represents the second year of less than average groundwater replenishment in WWR-GRF resulting in lower groundwater levels in the vicinity of the facility.
-Groundwater levels at all Key Wells remain above the minimum thresholds (MTs).
-In the central portion of the Indio Subbasin from Palm Desert to La Quinta, groundwater levels remained stable including around the PD-GRF and TEL-GRF.
+Figure 7-4 shows the one-year change in average groundwater elevations from WY 2021-2022 to WY 2022-2023 for the Indio Subbasin.
+Groundwater levels in most of the Indio Subbasin were generally stable from WY 2021-2022 to WY 2022-2023.
+However, in the northwestern area of the Subbasin in the immediate vicinity of the WWR-GRF, groundwater levels increased compared with WY 2021-2022, due to increased replenishment in WY 2022-2023.
+This represents the fast recovery in the Subbasin after two years of less-than-average groundwater replenishment in WWR-GRF.
+Water levels near the TEL-GRF facility decreased approximately 20 feet, due to the reduced replenishment.
+There was no managed recharge at the TEL facility for 11 of 12 months in WY 2022-2023.

+Groundwater levels at all the Key Wells remained above the minimum thresholds (MTs).
+In the central portion of the Indio Subbasin from Palm Desert to La Quinta, groundwater levels remained stable including around the PD-GRF.

-7.2.2 Thirteen-Year Change (WY 2008-2009 to WY 2021-2022)
+7.2.2 Long Term Change (WY 2008-2009 to WY 2022-2023)

-Figure 7-5 shows the long-term change in average groundwater elevations from WY 2008-2009, a period of historical lows, to WY 2021-2022 for the Indio Subbasin.
-While groundwater replenishment was reduced in WWR-GRF, the long history of consistent recharge at this facility has resulted in increased long term water levels and has helped maintain the basin in critical dry years such as WY 2021-2022.
-Replenishment at TEL-GRF and PD-GRF continued in WY 2021-2022 without reduction.
+Figure 7-5 shows the long-term change in average groundwater elevations from WY 2008-2009, a period of historical lows, to WY 2022-2023 for the Indio Subbasin.
+The long history of consistent recharge at the WWR-GRF facility has resulted in increased long term water levels and has helped maintain the basin in years of reduced managed recharge.
+Replenishment at WWR-GRF and PD-GRF continued in WY 2022-2023 without reduction, but recharge at TEL-GRF was significantly reduced.
 Groundwater levels in most of the Indio Subbasin have increased over the past 13 years.
-The largest groundwater level increases are observed downgradient of the WWR-GRF in the Palm Springs area and in the vicinity of the TEL-GRF and PD-GRF, with water level increases of up to about 90 feet directly downgradient of the WWR-GRF, about 100 feet near the TEL-GRF, and about 25 feet near the PD-GRF.
-In the greater mid-valley area near Palm Desert, Indian Wells, and La Quinta, groundwater level increases have risen about 20 feet, reflecting the benefits of source substitution, conservation programs, and recharge operations.
-Some localized declines have occurred northeast of Bermuda Dunes.
+The largest groundwater level increases are observed downgradient of the WWR-GRF in the Palm Springs area and in the vicinity of the TEL-GRF and PD-GRF, with water level increases of up to about 80 feet directly downgradient of the WWR-GRF, about 100 feet near the TEL-GRF, and about 25 feet near the PD-GRF.
+In the greater mid-valley area near Palm Desert, Indian Wells, and La Quinta, groundwater levels have risen about 30 feet, reflecting the benefits of source substitution, conservation programs, and recharge operations.
+Some localized declines have occurred northeast of Indio; however, the water levels measured in these wells may be influenced by local pumping.
 Groundwater levels in the southeastern portion of the Indio Subbasin have generally increased, typically between 10 and 50 feet, reflecting storage benefits from replenishment operations at the TEL-GRF and decreased pumping.